MicrosoftDocs/architecture-center/docs/example-scenario/sql-failover/app-service-private-sql-multi-region-content.md

-This example scenario discusses a [highly available][High availability] solution for a web app with private connectivity to a SQL database.
+This example scenario discusses a [highly available][High availability] solution for a web app with private connectivity to an SQL database.
 A single-region architecture already exists for a web app with private database connectivity.
 This solution extends that base architecture by making it highly available.

 See [Web app private connectivity to Azure SQL Database][Web app private connectivity to Azure SQL database] for information on the base architecture.